Changissnz/puissec/README.md

 This is a buggy project, and it's not fit for serious use.
 But I have been putting time into fixing some of the bugs.
 Goal is for there to be a graphical user interface for it.
+...
+Graphical user interface is now up.
+But there are some bugs in the system.
+And there are also missing features in the GUI simulation.